ioBroker/ioBroker.modbus/lib/jsmodbus/README.md

-A simple an easy to use Modbus TCP client/server implementation.
+A simple an easy-to-use Modbus TCP client/server implementation.

 Modbus
 ========